$T$-equivariant disc potential and SYZ mirror construction: A Morse model for equivariant Lagrangian Floer theory

 Let $L(N)=L\times _G EG(N)$ for $N = 0, 1, \dots$, which are finite dimensional approximations of the Borel construction $L_G=L\times _G EG$.
 We note that $L(N)\to BG(N)$ is a fiber bundle with the fiber $L$.
 Regarding $BG(N)$ as the zero section of $T^*BG(N)$, $L(N)$ is a Lagrangian submanifold of $X(N)$ for each $N$.
 The diagram~\eqref{eq:EG(N)} induces a commutative diagram

 where the vertical arrows are embeddings of Lagrangian submanifolds.
+We note that the horizontal arrows in the bottom row of \eqref{eq:inclusions} depend on the choice of auxillary $G$-invariant metrics on $EG(N)$ compatible with restrictions.

-Now, we study the disc moduli bounded by $L(N)$.
-The following proposition tells us that the image of any stable $J_{X(N)}$-holomorphic map must be fully contained in a fiber of the map $\pi$.
+We note that $X(N)$ is neither convex at infinity nor geometrically bounded in general even if $X$ is.
+On the other hand, the following proposition shows that the image of any $J_{X(N)}$-holomorphic discs must be fully contained in a fiber of the map $\pi$ over $BG(N)$.
+It ensures compactness of the moduli spaces of pseudo-holomorphic discs bounded by $L(N)$.